Blog

 • Ensure high data quality before building the chart

-Data visualization is more than charts
+Data visualization is more than just charts

 Charts are an excellent means for communicating the message behind your data.
-By understanding the different types and when to use them you can build compelling visualizations that always get your point across.
+By understanding the different types and when to use them, you can build compelling visualizations that always get your point across.